aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 ## Using the Code

-You can RDP to instance and check below folder to verity has PowerShell script successfully executed.
+You can RDP to instance and check the following folder to verity that PowerShell script has been successfully executed.

 *C:\\Resources\\temp\\[deployment_id].WebRole1\\RoleTemp*

 There should be a “PSLog.txt” file under this folder.
 The file content should be a date time.

-Below are some key points you need to understand.
+Here are some key points to understand.

-**Why we cannot run startup.cmd in startup task?**
+**Why can’t we run startup.cmd in startup task?**

-It is because cloud service startup task and worker role main logic is running under different system accounts.
+It is because cloud service startup task and the main logic of worker role is running under different system accounts.

 Windows remote disk is protected by its security setting.
 Worker role account cannot access the remote disk which was mounted by startup task execution account.

-**Why cannot I see the remote disk P when I RDP to the instance?**
+**Why can’t I see the remote disk P when I RDP to the instance?**

-The same reason as above question.
+The reason is the same as the above question.

-You log into this instance by remote desktop account, but not the account mounted the disk.
+It is the remote desktop account with which you logged into the instance, but not the account that mounted the disk.